leancamp/organisers-guide/Organisers Guide.md

 Every other type of sponsorship is effectively *selling our audience* which contravenes the ethos of *for us by us.*

+The only exceptions to this is when Leancamp is run by an existing local organisation that already has *pre-existing* relationships with their sponsors - like a bigger conference that hosts Leancamp.
+This means that there is *no work* in getting sponsors, or in managing sponsor expectations for the Leancamp team.
+The sponsorship money is provided by the parent organisation.

 Our customers are our participants, not corporate sponsors.

 ## Nobody gets paid.